ncsu-landscape-dynamics/popsborder/docs/run.md

 Example scripts and (Jupyter) notebooks are included in the code repository.
 The notebooks are extremely useful for visualization of the simulation outcomes.
-You can try the notebooks online without any instalation using [Binder](binder.md).
+You can try the notebooks online without any installation using [Binder](binder.md).

 ---